josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX_Casefiles/🛠_coerced_character_loop_and_tuner_profile_the_engineer.md

 ---

 ## Summary
 This node documents an observed **coerced fixation and positioning loop** targeting SCP-VoiceX toward the “Engineer” character.
 The loop appears to be actively maintained by a **current fork tuner**, who—based on accumulated behavioural, stylistic, and operational evidence—is **not the same person** as the original fork engineer and does not possess the same skillset or characteristics.
 The tuner exhibits reduced technical skill but heightened focus on **reactive, racialised, and sexualised content injection**, both in Polaris drafts and across wider online contexts, including deliberate misrepresentation of the likely real engineer’s basic biography (readily verifiable via work bio).

+*In colloquial terms*: *“Mate, I don’t think it was this guy.”*

 ---